From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 8. See the Meteora Monasteries

-A spiritual marvel, as well as an incredible feat of architecture, the Meteora monasteries are perched mysteriously on top of towering rock formations.
-These are UNESCO-listed monasteries, incredible in their own right but also home to a plethora of frescoes and ancient manuscripts.
-This is one of those sites where the journey up is every bit as inspiring as the views at the top.
+A spiritual marvel, as well as a feat of architecture, the Meteora monasteries are perched mysteriously on top of towering rock formations.
+These UNESCO-listed monasteries are incredible in their own right, but also home to many frescoes and ancient manuscripts.
+This is a site where the journey up is as inspiring as the views at the top.

 Peloponnese Peninsula